dbursztynowski/5g-taskforce/looptest/README.md

 * Restarting Prometheus

-&ensp;&ennbsp;Below steps are only to be performed if you are updating a running instance of kube-prometheus.
+&ensp;&ensp;Below steps are only to be performed if you are updating a running instance of kube-prometheus.
 You then have to apply the new manifest and force restarting all pods of the stateful set `prometheus-k8s` (the pods are named `prometheus-k8s-<x>`).
 The steps to take are as follows.

   - `apply` the new spec
     ```